 What we offer:

-• Registration as a dispensing Optician or an Optician Apprentice that is eligible for registration to become a dispensing Optician.
+- Registration as a dispensing Optician or an Optician Apprentice that is eligible to become registered.

 At Farm Workers Clinic: